Lessons of the Hunt

 #1.
 I have learned to see things through.

 It is said that nine out of ten gamers will not finish what they are playing.
 What a disappointing statistic!
 Some developers have been known to use this as the reason for shortening the length of story campaigns, and that is understandable.

 For the trophy hunter, however, there is no concession.
 Whether a game lasts a few hours or a few months, I have gotten used to persevering until the credits roll.
-And often, to get all the trophies, multiple playthroughs are a must.
-An example would be XCOM: Enemy Unknown, where “A Continental Fellow” needed me to finish the game no less than five times, each starting from a unique continent.
+To get all the trophies, multiple playthroughs are often a must.
+An example would be XCOM: Enemy Unknown, where “A Continental Fellow” needed me to finish the game five times, each time starting from a unique continent.

 Dark Souls is probably worth a mention, too.
 Known for its daunting pace, the game requires a third run at the very least for the attainment of all trophies, while enemies are strengthened as each additional cycle begins.
-These experiences for me have been a rigorous exercise in patient endurance.
+These experiences for me have been an exercise in patient endurance.

 #2.
 I have learned to follow instructions.

 Finding collectibles is a routine activity in gaming, yet it comes in many forms.
 You could be uncovering treasures in Uncharted, compiling audiotapes in BioShock, or my personal favourite — accumulating friendships on Facebook in South Park: The Stick of Truth to unlock “More Popular than John Lennon”.
 With 120 people to befriend, the path to becoming the hottest kid in town takes some serious relational work!

 Tying collections to trophy lists is also common practice.
 It is too big a task to explore every nook and cranny in all the games that I play, so this is where game walkthroughs exhibit their usefulness.
 These guides, like collectibles, appear in varying forms.
 I might read text, consult maps, examine images, or watch videos for the sake of speeding things up.
 It doesn’t matter what I am looking at, the aim is to comprehend the given information and carry out effective actions based on it.